thebuggenie/caspar/docs/howtos/tutorial-data-objects.md

 to add a property telling us the `state` of the blog post, to let us distinguish between drafts, published and deleted posts.
 We also want getters and setters for the different properties so we can change the values.

-Create a file called `Article.php` in the folder `application/entities` with the following contents:
+The file needs to follow the [PSR-4 naming convention](https://www.php-fig.org/psr/psr-4) so composer can autoload it, so create a file called `Article.php` in the folder `application/entities` with the following contents:
 ```php
 <?php